 Explore the underground tunnel, boiler room and basement of The Breakers!

-Based on research by Preservation Society staff and period documents, including daily journals that were kept by The Breakers' chief engineer, the tour shares with visitors how the house changed with the times as domestic technology evolved through the Gilded Age and into the 20th century.
+Based on research by Preservation Society staff and period documents, the tour shares with visitors how the house changed with the times as domestic technology evolved through the Gilded Age and into the 20th century.

 This is an underground experience in a historic structure.
 You will pass through some enclosed spaces.
 This tour is not handicapped accessible.
 Comfortable, flat shoes are recommended.

 Read about how the City of Pawtucket and the Pawtucket School Department played an important role in making the Beneath The Breakers Tour possible, in this February 16, 2017 article from the Pawtucket Times.